-- Name your Medium post: Week 12 – Public Art
+- Name your blog post: Week 12 – Public Art

 Our artists this week are Marina Abramovic and Paweł Althamer.
 You should find plenty of information on both online.
 Describe their work.
 Compare and contrast.
 Discuss what the work means to you.

-Name your Medium post: Week 12 – Artist – Abramovic-Althamer
+Name your blog post: Week 12 – Artist – Abramovic-Althamer